PacificBiosciences/FALCON/docs/tutorial.rst

 Assembly contiguity can be enhanced by adjusting a few parameters in the last stage of the assembly process.
 You can try a grid of :ref:`pread length cut offs <length_cutoff_pr>` for the filtering of the final overlaps in the assembly graph.
 In a general sense, longer pread length cut offs will increase the contiguity (contig N50) in your assembly, but may result in shorter over all assembly length.
-To try different length cut off, rename your 2-asm-falcon dir, modify the config file, rename the log and mypwatcher directory, and restart falcon:
+To try different length cut off, rename your 2-asm-falcon dir, modify the config file, rename the log and mypwatcher directory, and restart ``FALCON``:

 .. code-block:: bash